-On November 14, 2022, Tommy Bahama entered into a licensing arrangement for the first Tommy Bahama resort.
-Pursuant to the licensing agreement, the Miramonte Resort & Spa in Indian Wells, California will be converted into the Tommy Bahama Miramonte Resort & Spa, with an anticipated completion date in late 2023.
-Upon conversion of the property, Tommy Bahama will earn royalty income calculated as a percentage of revenues associated with the resort.
-The property will be managed and operated by a national commercial and hospitality real estate company with considerable experience in premier resort development and operations.
+In Fiscal 2022, Tommy Bahama entered into a licensing arrangement for the first Tommy Bahama resort.
+Pursuant to the licensing agreement, the Miramonte Resort & Spa in Indian Wells, California was converted into the Tommy Bahama Miramonte Resort & Spa with a successful relaunch in the Third Quarter of Fiscal 2023.
+Tommy Bahama will earn royalty income calculated as a percentage of revenues associated with the resort.
+The property is managed and operated by a national commercial and hospitality real estate company with considerable experience in premier resort development and operations.